DataResearchLabs/sql_scripts/mysql/data_validation/how_to_use_basic_script.md

 Here are my recommendations for writing your validation script(s):
 1. **Reference**: I would suggest that you open the basic script as a reference in notepad or text editor of your choice and position it off on a second monitor to the side.
-2. **Main Editor**: Open SQL Server Management Studio with a blank new script that you are going to build out for your tests as follows:
+2. **Main Editor**: Open MySQL Workbench with a blank new script that you are going to build out for your tests as follows:
 3. **Comment Block**:  Create your own comment block at the top of your script, pulling anything of value from lines 1-44, but tailoring them to your specific scenario
 4. **Select Schema**: You will have a schema (database) that is "under test".
 Identify it.
 List it in the comment block.
 Prefix all SQL code with it going forward (below).
 5. **Table #1**:  Pick the first table for which you are going to start writing validation cases for.
 Could be the first table alphabetically.
 Could be a highest priority table you want to begin writing validation checks against (biggest bang for the buck).
 Could be the simplest table to ease in with baby steps (low-hanging fruit).
 You decide.